Julian/cardboard/docs/rules/game_concepts.rst

 The source of an ability is the object that generated it.
 The source of an activated ability on the stack is the object whose ability was activated.
 The source of a triggered ability (other than a delayed triggered ability) on the stack, or one that has triggered and is waiting to be put on the stack, is the object whose ability triggered.
 To determine the source of a delayed triggered ability, see rules 603.7d-f.

     a.
 Once activated or triggered, an ability exists on the stack independently of its source.
 Destruction or removal of the source after that time won't affect the ability.
 Note that some abilities cause a source to do something (for example, "Prodigal Sorcerer deals 1 damage to target creature or player") rather than the ability doing anything directly.
-In these cases, any activated or triggered ability that :ref:erences information about the source because the effect needs to be divided checks that information when the ability is put onto the stack.
+In these cases, any activated or triggered ability that references information about the source because the effect needs to be divided checks that information when the ability is put onto the stack.
 Otherwise, it will check that information when it resolves.
 In both instances, if the source is no longer in the zone it's expected to be in at that time, its last known information is used.
 The source can still perform the action even though it no longer exists.

 112.8
 -----